-LONDON, Oct 29 (Reuters) - World stocks hovered near a 15-month high on Tuesday underpinned by cautious optimism over a Sino-U.S trade deal and expectations of another dose of policy stimulus from the Federal Reserve, with safe havens such as gold and yen on the back foot.
+LONDON, Oct 29 (Reuters) - World stocks hovered near a 15-month high on Tuesday underpinned by cautious hopes over a China-U.S trade deal and expectations of another dose of policy stimulus from the Federal Reserve, with safe havens such as gold and yen on the back foot.

-A mixed bag of earnings offset some of the chipper mood on European bourses, with the pan-regional STOXX 600 snapping a six-day losing streak to ease 0.4% and Germany's DAX index easing 0.2%.
+A mixed bag of earnings offset the chipper mood on European bourses, with the pan-regional STOXX 600 snapping a six-day winning streak to ease 0.4% and Germany's DAX index slipped 0.1%.

 The losses in Europe followed a mixed performance in Asia, where Japan's Nikkei rose 0.4% to reach levels last seen a year ago.
 Shanghai blue chips dithered either side of flat.

 U.S. President Donald Trump said on Monday he expected to sign a significant part of a trade deal with China ahead of schedule but did not elaborate on the timing.

 The U.S. trade representative also said Washington was studying whether to extend tariff suspensions on $34 billion of Chinese goods set to expire on Dec.
 28.

 But analysts cautioned that trade tensions were far from over.